Join us on a historic city walk in central Halmstad. Looking for even more history. Also visit our page about Historic places within the walls.

 9. The meeting of kings and Stora Torg

-On the town hall steps stands Edvin Öhrström's "Meeting of the Kings" from 1952, which depicts the meeting between Christian IV and Gustav II Adolf in Halmstad.
+On the town hall steps stands Edvin Öhrström's "Meeting of the Kings" from 1952, which depicts the meeting between Kristian IV and Gustav II Adolf in Halmstad.
 You can read more about the meeting between the kings on our page about Halmstad Castle.